 Since 2007, under the directorship of Leon Rubin, more than 13 million pounds have been spent on new buildings and facilities at our Loughton and Southend Campuses, including the Clifftown Theatre and Studios, once a Victorian gothic church in Southend which now enjoys a new lease of life, converted into studios, workshops and a state-of-the-art theatre and performance space.
 Several new programmes have also been developed to take the school into a new era of international and culturally diverse stage and screen performance territories.

-East 15 is one of a leading group of UK conservatoires and is accredited by Drama UK.
-We are now one of the largest specialist theatre schools in the UK, with distinguished international teaching staff and over 770 students.
+East 15 is one of a leading group of UK conservatoires and is a member of the Federation of Drama Schools.
+We are now one of the largest specialist theatre schools in the UK, with a distinguished international teaching staff and over 770 students.